Luxury ApartmentsLincoln Square, Manhattan

 Lincoln Square feels like the Upper West Side's more purposeful cousin—tree-lined blocks where you're as likely to pass someone in rehearsal clothes heading to Lincoln Center as you are a parent with a stroller.
 The neighborhood clusters around the performing arts complex, which shapes everything: you'll notice a quieter, less commercial street-level experience than comparable Manhattan neighborhoods, with fewer chain storefronts and more residential brownstones and mid-rise apartments.
 The blocks between Columbus and Amsterdam have a studied calm, interrupted by genuine foot traffic tied to the arts institutions rather than tourist appetite.
 Building character skews toward pre-war walkups and modern residential complexes built in the last 20 years, creating a neighborhood that feels simultaneously established and still settling into its own identity.

-Lincoln Square scores 7.2/10 overall on DwellCheck's livability index, ranking #3 of 17 in Manhattan.
+Lincoln Square scores 7.2/10 overall on DwellCheck's livability index, ranking #6 of 33 in Manhattan.
 Rent prices in Lincoln Square vary widely; check specific listings for current market rates.
 Lincoln Square has 7 subway stations within walking distance: 96 St, 86 St, 81 St-Museum of Natural History.

 Frequently Asked Questions

-How much do luxury apartments cost in Lincoln Square?
+How much should I expect to pay in Lincoln Square?

-How is transit from Lincoln Square?
+How do I get around from Lincoln Square?

 Check a specific Lincoln Square address